sotieno/alx-backend-storage/0x00-MySQL_Advanced/README.md

 # MySQL Advanced

-In this project, I work on learning advanced MySQL features.
+In this project, I work on advanced MySQL features.

 ## Learning Objectives